lixunhuan1899/cluster-surface-detector/README.md

-A lightweight Python package for identifying surface atoms in non-periodic atomic clusters using ASE (Atomic Simulation Environment).
+A lightweight Python package for identifying surface atoms in non-periodic atomic clusters using ASE.

 The project is adapted from Miguel Caro's `ase_tools` package: